 In this particular situation, a debt consolidation plan (DCP) can help you pay your outstanding balances from multiple credit cards.
 This is the process of using a single loan to pay off all your unsecured debts.

-Therefore, keep your credit card locked in a drawer until your balance has been fully paid.
-(In case you choose to get a DCP, all your existing credit facilities will be automatically closed until your outstanding debt is less than 8 times your monthly salary.)
+Therefore, keep your credit card locked in a drawer or frozen in a block of ice until your balance has been fully paid off.
+(In case you choose to apply for a DCP, all your existing credit facilities will be automatically closed until all outstanding debt is less than 8 times your monthly salary.)

 Managing credit card debt is a matter of forming a plan and having the discipline to execute it.
 By tackling your high-interest debts with any of these above methods, your progress grows with each cleared debt, which gives you more funds to save for a rainy day or to reach other financial goals.

 Why It’s So Important To Clear Your Credit Card Debt During COVID-19

 Clear Credit Card Debt Quickly With this Step-By-Step Guide

 Is Getting Credit Card Insurance a Good Idea?

 4 Ways to Pay Off Credit Card Debt in Singapore

 How to (Legally) Avoid Paying Credit Card Interest in Singapore

 Why Do Some Singaporeans Have Credit Card Debt?